 Before Westmorland's refurbishment, the sign for the northbound services has a badly covered up hotel symbol, despite this site having never had a hotel.
 The sign was replaced with the new ownership, without a hotel symbol (instead with an equally badly covered up electric vehicle charging symbol)

 A snack bar used to trade in the HGV parking area during the mornings however following the Westmorland takeover this was closed.
-The snack bar still remains but a banner has since been placed on the outside advising customers to use either the deli in the main building or hot food counter in the forecourt.
+The snack bar remained for some years after closing, with a banner placed on the outside advising customers to use either the deli in the main building or hot food counter in the forecourt.

 This was the first service area to open on this section of the M74, and it opened under the name Happendon services.

 It was built by a couple who invested £500,000 into the site by selling their businesses and home and moving into a caravan on the site, even though they had to fight for another two years before they received confirmation that the service area would be signed from the new motorway.
 It was regarded as the first service area to be privately built without government involvement.
 The two later passed the business onto their daughter.

 It took another £5m to get the service area up and running, using the brand name Cairn Lodge as the identity of the operator.
 The owners had looked at building other services in England, and said they ran Cairn Lodge more like a luxury hotel.

 The petrol station was the first to open in November 1993, with car fuel branded Gulf and HGV fuel branded BP.
 The amenity building followed later, with an official opening ceremony held on 16 August 1994, opened by Ian Livingstone of the Lanarkshire Development Agency and Motherwell College.